 A good way that I think about it is that a trust is basically the word for transit.
 It’s the transient state that assets fall under when they are in the process of being transferred from one person to another.
 And the trustee is the person who is managing the transfer.
 So the actual asset is owned by the trustee but only temporarily and on behalf of the beneficiary.

 That is why a trust isn’t an official legal entity, though it may file tax returns, because it is just a legal definition for what is a relationship.
 A trust is basically a word for the relationship of one entity that agrees to give something to another entity, with a third entity holding it for a little while.
 So neither the first or second entity actually owns the assets anymore.
 These entities can be people, companies, charities, anything.

-Thus if they ever get sued or go bankrupt.
+Because the operating business owns no assets, they’re in the trust.
+If they ever get sued or go bankrupt.
 Their family is not left destitute because what they did was prematurely transfer all their assets to the trust which will then go to their children or whoever they want really.
 The only downside is it makes credit harder to get since a person no longer has any net worth.
 Their net worth becomes the net worth of the trust instead.

 This is why there is asset protection benefits because the assets are in transit while in the trust.
 People can receive their benefits without the liability of actually owning them and the target that may paint on them.
 Since it can’t be lost because it isn’t owned.
 There’s a great quote I read once that the only people who are worth suing are people who own things.
 Because if you don’t own anything there’s nothing that can be lost when someone comes after you.